surniaulula/wpsso-schema-shortcode/readme.txt

 Tested Up To: 6.1.0
 Stable Tag: 1.3.2

-Schema shortcode to define and customize additional properties and types for sections of the content (WPSSO Core Premium Required).
+Schema shortcode to define and customize additional properties and types for sections of the content.

 == Description ==